 Step 5: Creating your CORE 4 pages

 Once you have your theme installed and customized to your liking, it’s time to create your CORE 4!
-These are the 4 pages you NEED to create and have in your main menu.
+When it comes to starting a blog there are 4 pages you NEED to create and have in your main menu.

 - About Me